Marco Fabián: Philadelphia Union

+Later career

+On 5 February 2020, he joined the Qatari club Al–Sadd until the end of the season.
+On 11 August, Fabián returned to Mexico and signed a one-year contract with Juárez.
+After spending six months without a club, he joined Mazatlán on 18 January 2022.

+On 29 September 2023, Fabián completed his return to Europe, joining Andorran side Santa Coloma on a free transfer, signing a 6-month contract.

+In December 2023, Fabián joined the Major Arena Soccer League (MASL) by signing with the Empire Strykers in Southern California on a two-year contract.
+The deal, the second-largest in league history, included an option for Fabián to own and operate an MASL team in the future.
+Fabián's signing was expected to lure other out-of-contract professional players to MASL, beginning with former Mexico teammate Miguel Ángel Ponce.
+In July 2025, Fabián extended his Empire Strykers contract until 2027.

 International career

 Youth

 Fabián was selected by coach Juan Carlos Chávez to participate in the 2009 CONCACAF U-20 Championship held in Trinidad and Tobago.
 He made his youth International debut 7 March 2009 against Costa Rica wearing the number 8 shirt.
 Fabián managed three appearances for Mexico during the tournament; Mexico placed last in their group, thus failing to qualify to the 2009 FIFA U-20 World Cup.

-2012 Olympic Qualifying Tournament
+2012 Olympic qualifying tournament

 In early 2012, Fabián was called up by coach Luis Fernando Tena to participate in the 2012 Olympic Qualifying Tournament.
 He made his debut 23 March 2012 against Trinidad and Tobago, scoring a hat-trick in a 7–1 win for Mexico.
 Fabián also went on to score in the semi-final match against Canada, winning the match 3–1.
 He then score from a long-range shot in the final match against Honduras, winning the match 2–1 and also the tournament, thus qualifying Mexico for the 2012 Summer Olympics.
 He finished the tournament as top goal scorer alongside his teammate Alan Pulido with five goals in five appearances.